Aylur/ags/docs/guide/migration-guide.md

   import { fetch } from "ags/fetch"
   ```

-- Icon lookup is has no alternative use `Gtk.IconTheme`.
+- Icon lookup is has no alternative.
+Use `Gtk.IconTheme`.

 - Authenticating have been moved to
   [AstalAuth](https://aylur.github.io/astal/guide/libraries/auth)